ziporah/Marlin/README.md

 ## Step One: Building from sources

 1. Download or clone this [repo](https://github.com/davidtgbe/Marlin/archive/bugfix-2.0.x.zip).
-Ensure you built the firmware with **latest sources**, as firmware.srec file will not be built with older sources.
+Ensure you build the firmware with **latest sources**, as firmware.srec file will not be built with older sources.

 2. Make sure to modify your config.h and config_adv.h according to your ET4/5 model (ET4, ET5, ET4 PRO, ET4+, ...)
  - Settings as driver model (A4988/TMC2208), Z endstop position (UP/DOWN), TFT resolution, XYZ size, homming offsets, auto bed levelling sensor, etc, need to be defined according to your model.